 Tacos Don Felix, Juan de San Miguel #15, Col. San Rafael, 152 5719: This local’s favorite started as a food cart on Ave.
 Independencia.
 Today it is a very attractive restaurant with outdoor spaces and great food.
 They still have tacos but have wonderful beef and fish entrees as well.

 A fun, casual spot is El Manantial at Barranca 78.
 El Manantial was founded in 1920 as a men’s bar or cantina.
 The restaurant has great ceviches, tostados and fish tacos.
 This is now high on my list of small casual spaces in town.
 The decor is traditional with a contemporary flair.
-There are amazing new black and white murals that were completed in the last two years.
+There are amazing new black and white murals that were completed in the last few years.
 I would call or stop by for a reservation.

 El Manatial had been called La Sirena Gorda.
 After a management split, La Sirena Gorda relocated to Hernandez Macias 85 just down from the Jardin.
 They recently moved closer to the Jardin in the former Mama Mia space at Umaran #8.
 I enjoyed the seafood menu with a friend at the former location and will now to try their new spot.